 Instructions

-- Secure the lid, turn the pressure valve to the back and manually cook for 50 minutes.
+- Secure the lid, turn the pressure valve to the back and manually pressure cook for 50 minutes.

 - When done, do a quick pressure release and add the vegetables.
 Secure the lid and cook for 10 minutes more and let the pressure come down naturally.